mdcdi1315/mdcframework/Documentation/BuildUsage.md

 - <Code style="color:red">CUSTOM_DOTNT_RESTORE_ARGS</Code>  is an environment variable that adds to the .NET Restore Action positional arguments that might be needed during restoration actions.

+Some of the arguments that it uses are:

+- `-resetenv`: defaults the Build command prompt that called Build.cmd to the default environment.
+- `config <Configuration>`: Specifies the .NET Build configuration to use (The project configuration).
+Overrides the
+<Code style="color:red">CUSTOM_DOTNT_BUILD_ARGS</Code> environment variable.
+- `-clear`: This argument effectively calls the `dotnet clean` command in the directory that the `Build.cmd` resides in , plus clears the specified directory passed in the `Boss.script` file during startup (Uses the target ReportBuildOutputDirectory).
+- `-?`: Shows help about the `Build.cmd`.